Is It Safe to Travel to Turkey in 2026? Iran - Israel Conflict Update

 US State Department & Official Travel Advisories for Turkey

-Similarly, the UK Foreign, Commonwealth & Development Office (FCDO) advises that the vast majority of Turkey, including all popular coastal resorts and major cities, remains entirely safe for British tourists.
-Both US and UK authorities only advise against travel to the immediate borders of Syria and Iraq (the deep southeast), which are hundreds of miles away from any tourist itinerary.
+Similarly, the UK Foreign, Commonwealth & Development Office (FCDO) confirms that the vast majority of Turkey, including all popular coastal resorts and historical cities, remains entirely safe for international travelers.
+Official advisories only caution against traveling to the immediate borders of Syria and Iraq, which are completely separate from Turkey's holiday hotspots.

 Turkey Safety Tips for Travelers